bogdanim36/laravel-validations/README.md

 04. Add in client side <a href='https://github.com/bogdanim36/laravel-validations/blob/master/src/validator-errors.component.html' target='_blank'>validator-errors.html</a>, and change css classes as you need.
 Your view controller must be names with alias vm (ng-controller = 'SampleCtrl as vm'.
 05. Add in client side <a href='https://github.com/bogdanim36/laravel-validations/blob/master/src/validator-errors.component.js' target='_blank'>validator-errors.js</a>

-<br>in Model.php se pun regulile de validare:
-(!!! se vor sterge validarile pt. campurile ce se completeaza in metodele update  or insert din repository ca: tenanant_id, create, update, etc)
+<br>In Model.php setup validations rules (must delete rules for required field which are compelted in service or repository insert or update):

     protected $validations = [
 		"user_id" => array("rules" => "required|integer"),